AlphxByte/Graphly/README.md

 allowing you to visualize structure and relationships between different components of your system or application.

-> This is project is still in development.
+> Note: This is project is still in development.

 ## Dependencies
 1. Win32 (used mainly for creating the application window)